 - Potential misalignment of development and test schedules with the enterprise system partner MFMP.
-The Project and DMS/MFMP have collaborated on defining and qualifying the risk and show commitment to continued cooperation to develop a mitigation plan. - Prolonged evaluation of Contract Amendment 3 may increase risk to the schedule of deliverables. - CMS Wave functionality related to DFS Treasury's transition of investment portfolio data services may require near-term CMS Wave schedule changes. - The multi-wave/multi-phase approach to implementation has inherent risks to the schedule due to the complexities of managing wave activities in parallel and the resulting potential to exceed resource capacity limits.
+The Project and DMS/MFMP have collaborated on defining and qualifying the risk and show commitment to continued cooperation to develop a mitigation plan. - CMS Wave functionality related to DFS Treasury's transition of investment portfolio data services may require near-term CMS Wave schedule changes (Issue 25). - Design changes are required for CMS Wave functionality related to interfaces supporting DFS Treasury's accounting for banking activity pertaining to the use of subaccounts and concentration accounts (Issue 26). - The multi-wave/multi-phase approach to implementation has inherent risks to the schedule due to the complexities of managing wave activities in parallel and the resulting potential to exceed resource capacity limits.
+This risk is described further in this section.